Healthy Homes Assessment Flaxmere

 Home Assessments Flaxmere for Rental Properties

-There are a variety of things to check when conducting a house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
-There are a few examples:
+There are numerous things to be able to examine when conducting a home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standard.
+The most common are:

 • Does the subfloor space insulated and is a ground waterproofing barrier?

-The consequences of not having the Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy solutions ruling can be extremely costly for landlords and property managers.
-For specialist advice get in touch today and book your rental properties home assessment.
+The repercussions of not having an Healthy Home with regard to The Residential Tenancies Act and consequently being in the wrong of a tenancy services ruling can have a significant impact for property managers and landlords.
+For specialist advice, call today to book your rental properties house assessment.

 home assessments for rental properties